What are Summer Research Assistantships?

 Like our academic-year URA program, the Summer Research Assistantship (SRA) program support students engaging in faculty-led research.

-Summer is a great time for an undergraduate researcher to take a "deep dive" into research—up to 29 hours a week between May 11 and August 16, 2019.
-A number of our SRAs have achieved such milestones as conference presentations and journal publications.
+- A chance to take a "deep dive" into research—up to 29 hours a week between May and August

 The window for submission of the SRA application starts after Spring Break and closes on May 1.
 See How to Apply for the application process!